Saphulele/Data-Governance-Accelerator/README.md

 **Data Sovereignty:** This concept emphasizes that data is subject to the laws and governance of the country where it resides.

+                                        **DATA ARCHITECTURE**

+**Data architecture** refers to the design, structure, and organization of an information system that governs how data is collected, stored, processed, integrated, and used within an organization.
+It is a critical component of a company's overall IT infrastructure and supports various business processes and decision-making functions.

+**Data Models:** Represent the structure of data in a system.
+Common types include conceptual, logical, and physical data models.
+Conceptual models outline high-level structures, logical models define relationships and keys, and physical models focus on how data is stored in databases.

+**Data Governance:** Encompasses the policies, standards, and procedures that ensure data quality, consistency, security, and compliance with regulations.
+This includes data stewardship, data ownership, and data management practices.

+**Data integration:** Is the process of combining data from multiple sources into a unified view.
+Techniques include ETL (Extract, Transform, Load), ELT (Extract, Load, Transform), data virtualization, and data federation.

+**Data warehousing:** Involves creating a central repository for structured data to support business intelligence and analytics.
+Data warehouses often use OLAP (Online Analytical Processing) techniques for fast querying and reporting.

+**Data lakes:** Are large repositories that can store structured, semi-structured, and unstructured data.
+They are designed for flexibility and support advanced analytics, including big data processing.

+**Data architecture:** Must ensure data protection through encryption, access controls, data masking, and other security measures.
+Compliance with regulations like GDPR, HIPAA, or CCPA is also crucial.

+**Data quality:** Involves ensuring that data is accurate, consistent, complete, and reliable.
+Data cleansing, data validation, and data profiling are common techniques to maintain high data quality.

+**Data architecture supports business analytics and intelligence:** Enabling organizations to derive insights from data.
+This includes the use of data visualization tools, machine learning, and AI-based analytics.

+**Metadata Management:**
+Metadata is data about data.
+Effective metadata management helps catalog data assets, define data lineage, and improve data discoverability and understanding.

+**Data Storage and Scalability:**
+Data architecture must accommodate current and future data storage needs while ensuring scalability to handle increased data volumes.
+Technologies include relational databases, NoSQL databases, cloud storage, and distributed file systems.

+**Data migration:** Refers to the process of moving data from one system to another.
+Proper data architecture ensures seamless migration without data loss or corruption.